-Using input collected in Engagement Phase 1, preliminary policy statements were developed and presented to the public at an open house and via an online survey.
+Using input collected in Engagement Phase 1, preliminary policy statements were developed and presented to the public at an open house on April 26, 2018 at the County of St. Paul offices and via an online survey.
 Feedback collected provided direction for the draft IDP.